 • You must pickup and drop off the resident between the hours of 11:00 am and 5:00 pm on the days of departure and return.
 This will allow us to do the screening and recording that is required of us.

 • You must clean and disinfect (wiping down all frequently touched surfaces) the vehicle you will be using to transport the resident before pick-up, with an appropriate hard surface disinfectant / hand sanitizer.
+You are encouraged to provide the resident with alcohol-based hand rub for hand hygiene within the vehicle.
 If the vehicle used is not driven by you, you must still ensure the vehicle is cleaned/disinfected.
 You must verify this at pick-up.
 If using Metro Transit or accessible transportation, you must ensure the resident follows all public health and municipal transit guidelines while onboard.

-• Others may visit the family home while the resident is present, as long as gathering limits are maintained.
-It is recommended that all eligible persons in the family home are immunized with at least one dose at the time of the visit.
+• Others may visit the home while the resident is present, as long as gathering limits are maintained.
+It is recommended that all eligible persons in the home are immunized with at least one dose at the time of the visit.

-• While in the family home, family members and visitors are encouraged, but not required, to wear a mask when a resident is visiting, where physical distancing cannot be maintained.
+• While in the home, family members and visitors are encouraged, but not required, to wear a mask when a resident is visiting, where physical distancing cannot be maintained.

 • You are encouraged to maintain physical distancing (6 feet / 2 metres) in the home whenever possible.

-• You must ensure everyone who will be interacting with the resident in the family home is aware of these guidelines and will also follow them.
+• You must ensure everyone who will be interacting with the resident in the home is aware of these guidelines and will also follow them.

 • You must truthfully and fully answer all screening questions asked at booking; pick-up and drop-off.

-• Should you or anyone who interacted with the resident during the Offsite Visit become ill in the two (2) weeks following, the individual must contact 811 for screening and assessment for testing, and notify us immediately.
+• Should you or anyone who interacted with the resident during the offsite visit become ill in the two (2) weeks following, the individual must contact 811 for screening and assessment for testing, and notify us immediately.
 Should the individual test positive for COVID-19, the individual must inform Public Health during their investigation that they had interaction with a resident of our facility.